The Forgiveness Process

 Posted on July 1, 2009.
 Filed under: The Forgiveness Process |

-Introduction Whenever we sustain an offense – the deeper the offense, the deeper the reaction – the first thing we need to do is make a reality check.
+Whenever we sustain an offense – the deeper the offense, the deeper the reaction – the first thing we need to do is make a reality check.
 Our natural instinct may be a knee-jerk reaction, an immediate questioning of “Why me?” or worse, to catastrophize and want to strike out in self-defense.
-This is [...]
+This is no time for irrational thinking to take over, but an honest assessment of what has happened and what does it mean.
+The blame-game is part of our culture and if allowed to take over, a relationship that has been traumatized can be injured further, and the new injury may close the door for any real reconciliation and understanding to materialize. (more…)

 Read Full Post | Make a Comment ( 1 so far )